Skip to content

 end

-When a payload schema is defined on the handler, emit validates the payload before dispatching.
+When a payload schema is defined on the Event class, emit validates the payload before dispatching.

 Conventions